Introduction: What is 340B?

 The 340B drug pricing program was created by Congress in 1992 to provide certain health care providers significant discounts on prescription drugs.
 The program allows eligible hospitals, clinics, pharmacies, nursing homes, home healthcare agencies, hospices, dialysis centers and long-term acute care facilities (among others) to replenish prescription inventories at prices far below market rates.

-The purpose of the the 340B program is to enable eligible providers to create higher margins on prescriptions as a means of filling revenue gaps that are inherent to their business models and patient populations.
+The purpose of 340B programs is to enable eligible providers to create higher margins on prescriptions as a means of filling revenue gaps that are inherent to their business models and patient populations.

 The 340B program covers thousands of prescription medications.
 Many of the hospitals who take advantage of the program’s discounts save millions of dollars a year on their prescription costs.
 Savings and revenue which, for some of the hospitals ProxsysRx serves, literally make the difference between solvency and closure.